 We are currently updating our guidance and would like to invite feedback from researchers about the current advice and how it might be more specifically targeted towards environmental sustainability.
 We would particularly welcome case studies demonstrating increased sustainability or lower carbon footprint in the conduct of health and social care research.
 Please contact us at email@example.com with any feedback.

 As the largest organisation in the UK, the NHS has made a commitment to meet the targets set by the Climate Change Act, through the publication of the Carbon Reduction Strategy for the NHS in England.
-Research is a core part of the NHS and the National Institute for Health Research (NIHR) must play a role in reducing the carbon emissions from health research.
+Research is a core part of the NHS and the NIHR must play a role in reducing the carbon emissions from health research.

 The NIHR Carbon Reduction Guidelines have been developed by researchers for researchers, with input from stakeholders across the NIHR.
 The document highlights areas where sensible research design can reduce waste without adversely impacting on the validity and reliability of research.
 I thank Professor Ian Roberts, the NIHR Carbon Guidelines Working Group and everyone involved in bringing the guidelines together.

 The NIHR supports outstanding research and it is important that we continue to support excellence and act responsibly towards the environment.
 I therefore welcome the NIHR Carbon Reduction Guidelines, demonstrating how the principles of good carbon management and sensible study design can apply to many studies funded by the NIHR, reducing our carbon footprint without increasing the administrative burden to researchers.